magarenzo/NBA-Wingspan-Hypothetical/README.md

 ## Hypothetical

-"You get 2<sup>X</sup> * 10 dollars tax free into your bank account.
-X is the number of inches you will reduce in your wingspan.
-What will you choose for X?
-Positive integers only."
+* You get 2<sup>x</sup> * 10 dollars tax free into your bank account. x = the number of inches you will reduce in your wingspan.
+What will you choose for x?
+Positive integers only.

+#### Clarifications

-"Clarification: it’s as though your arms are being sucked into your torso, but you get to keep your shoulders for mobility."
+* It’s as though your arms are being sucked into your torso, but you get to keep your shoulders for mobility.

+* Your arms remain proportional in terms of length, but your hands always stay the same size.

 ## Earnings